 Use RONIN LINK to securely tunnel to pgAdmin from your local computer (your laptop or desktop).

-First open RONIN LINK and enter the port number 80 in the "Link to a Custom Application" box.
+First open RONIN LINK and enter the port number 5432 for local port and 80 for remote port in the "Link to a Custom Application" box.
 Then click "Link".

 This will open a tab on your browser with a default screen for Apache.
 This indicates that the Apache browser is working.
 Now to navigate to the pgAdmin console, enter

 /pgadmin4 after the path shown in the browser window.